janjiralakirankumar/Azure-Labs/README.md

    - **Networking:** For lab purposes, select "Public endpoint (all networks)."

-6. Click "Review + create" to review your settings and ensure they are correct.
+6. Click "Review + Create" to review your settings and ensure they are correct.

 7. After reviewing, click "Create" to start the provisioning process.
 It might take a few minutes for your storage account to be created.